Does EU-Vietnam free trade break provisions on human rights? – DW – 02/20/2025

 This has led some to question the rationale of using trade to drive social change.

-Ben Swanton, co-director of The 88 Project, a human rights group, told DW that "it makes no sense for the EU to include human rights conditions in free trade agreements if they are not serious about enforcing those conditions."
+Ben Swanton, co-director of Project88, a human rights group, told DW that "it makes no sense for the EU to include human rights conditions in free trade agreements if they are not serious about enforcing those conditions."

 Human rights promised under free trade agreement